Rada is a volunteer at an animal shelter, where she helps dogs get adopted and have a chance for a fresh start.

 The multifaceted nature of dogs allows them to become a person's best friend for a lifetime.
 It's not surprising, therefore, that people want to take their four-legged best friends everywhere with them.

-Why do dogs fly?
 Because they are selflessly devoted to a person.
-They are devoted and trusting to such an extent that they are capable of anything for a human.
-Even though it could cost them their life.
+They are devoted and trusting to such an extent that they are capable of anything for a human even though it could cost them their life.

 Dogs are sensitive to changes in their owner's mood.
 If you keep calm when paragliding, your mood will rub off on your small companion.